leonitousconforti/the-moby-effect/README.md

 ## Motivation/ideation :bulb:

 The motivation for this project come from working with dockerode and I became frustrated with the incorrect types sometimes and the error handling - I did not want to wrap every docker call in a try/catch.
-Those are the two main reasons why I build the-moby-effect with effect-ts.
+Those are the two main reasons why I built the-moby-effect with effect-ts.
 I also wanted to see if I could build a moby api client that could be used in a web/frontend environment.

 ## Goals :white_check_mark: